 Q: Any parting thoughts?

 A: I should also mention that spotting talent is less than half the battle.
 To excel, these new hires need a lot of guidance.
 A corporation is a very foreign environment with different customs and dialects spoken than a student is used to.
-Extensive on-boarding and professional development resources are paramount.
-[Do you] remember what your first job was like, how clueless you were?
+Extensive on-boarding and professional development resources are paramount. remember what your first job was like, how clueless you were?
 Feed these new hires information, tell them the rules of the game, protect them, and there’s no telling what great work you’ll unleash.